Legal document

 - bypass usage limits, security controls, rate limits, plan limits, or billing controls;

-- upload or process special categories of personal data unless you have a lawful basis and appropriate safeguards;
+- upload or process special categories of personal data, criminal offence data, health data, payment card data, national identification numbers, children's data, or other highly sensitive data unless Pipefork has expressly approved that use in writing and you have a lawful basis and appropriate safeguards;

 - use Pipefork as a general-purpose proxy for unlawful, abusive, or deceptive activity.